dadrum/dep_gen/README.md

 Those instances of classes that will be substituted as dependencies cannot come from nowhere.
 We need to describe the so-called environment in which instances of these classes will be registered.
-The file generated in the last step contains the **DepGenEnvironment** class, which allows you to register the necessary dependencies.
+The file generated in the previous step contains the **DepGenEnvironment** class, which allows you to register the necessary dependencies.
 For this he has a special method:

 ```dart